mmalmsten/PlantWatcher/README.md

 🛰 The PlantWatcher is intended to run on a RaspberryPi Zero.

-⚠️ The code is written for my own personal use and I take no responibility for any incident of killed plants.
+⚠️ The code is written for my own personal use and I take no responibility for any incident of killed plants or flooded apartments.

 🙏 Many thanks to [skvamme](https://github.com/skvamme) for letting me fork her implementation on accessing GPIO on a raspberry pi with http://abyz.me.uk/rpi/pigpio/ and Erlang.